-For the weak scalability of traditional analysis software and the poor analysis capabilities of Hadoop, Das et al. [2010] conducted a study of the integration of R (open source statistical analysis software) and Hadoop.
-The in-depth integration pushes data computation to parallel processing, which makes Hadoop obtain powerful deep analysis capabilities.
-Wegener et al. [2009] achieved the integration of Weka (an open-source machine learning and data mining software tool) and MapReduce.
-Standard Weka tools can only run on a single machine, and cannot go beyond the limit of 1GB of memory.
-After algorithm parallelization, Weka breaks through the limitations and improves performance by taking the advantage of parallel computing, and it can handle more than 100GB data on MapReduce clusters.
-Ghoting et al. [2009] proposed Hadoop-ML, on which developers can easily build task-parallel or data-parallel machine learning and data mining algorithms on program blocks under the language run-time environment.
+To improve the weak scalability of traditional analysis software and poor analysis capabilities of Hadoop systems, Das et al. [16] conducted a study of the integration of R (open source statistical analysis software) and Hadoop.
+The in-depth integration pushes data computation to parallel processing, which enables powerful deep analysis capabilities for Hadoop.
+Wegener et al. [47] achieved the integration of Weka (an open-source machine learning and data mining software tool) and MapReduce.
+Standard Weka tools can only run on a single machine, with a limitation of 1-GB memory.
+After algorithm parallelization, Weka breaks through the limitations and improves performance by taking the advantage of parallel computing to handle more than 100-GB data on MapReduce clusters.
+Ghoting et al. [21] proposed Hadoop-ML, on which developers can easily build task-parallel or data-parallel machine learning and data mining algorithms on program blocks under the language runtime environment.

-Big Data Semantics and Application Knowledge (Tier II): In privacy protection of massive data, Ye, et al, (2013) proposed a multi-layer rough set model, which can accurately describe the granularity change produced by different levels of generalization and provide a theoretical foundation for measuring the data effectiveness criteria in the anonymization process, and designed a dynamic mechanism for balancing privacy and data utility, to solve the optimal generalization / refinement order for classification.
-A recent paper on confidentiality protection in Big Data (Machanavajjhala and Reiter 2012) summarizes a number of methods for protecting public release data, including aggregation (such as k-anonymity, I-diversity etc.), suppression (i.e., deleting sensitive values), data swapping (i.e., switching values of sensitive data records to prevent users from matching), adding random noise, or simply replacing the whole original data values at a high risk of disclosure with values synthetically generated from simulated distributions.
+5.2 Big Data Semantics and Application Knowledge (Tier II)

+In privacy protection of massive data, Ye et al. [55] proposed a multilayer rough set model, which can accurately describe the granularity change produced by different levels of generalization and provide a theoretical foundation for measuring the data effectiveness criteria in the anonymization process, and designed a dynamic mechanism for balancing privacy and data utility, to solve the optimal generalization/refinement order for classification.
+A recent paper on confidentiality protection in Big Data [4] summarizes a number of methods for protecting public release data, including aggregation (such as kanonymity, I-diversity, etc.), suppression (i.e., deleting sensitive values), data swapping (i.e., switching values of sensitive data records to prevent users from matching), adding random noise, or simply replacing the whole original data values at a high risk of disclosure with values synthetically generated from simulated distributions.

 For applications involving Big Data and tremendous data volumes, it is often the case that data are physically distributed at different locations, which means that users no longer physically possess the storage of their data.
 To carry out Big Data mining, having an efficient and effective data access mechanism is vital, especially for users who intend to hire a third party (such as data miners or data auditors) to process their data.
-Under such a circumstance, users' privacy concerns may include (1) no local data copies or downloading, (2) all analysis must be deployed based on the existing data storage systems without violating existing privacy settings, and many others.
-In Wang et al. (2013), a privacy-preserving public auditing mechanism for large scale data storage (such as cloud computing systems) has been proposed.
-The public key based mechanism is used to enable Third Party Auditing (TPA), so users can safely allow a third party to analyze their data without breaching the security settings or compromising the data privacy.
+Under such a circumstance, users' privacy restrictions may include 1) no local data copies or downloading, 2) all analysis must be deployed based on the existing data storage systems without violating existing privacy settings, and many others.
+In Wang et al. [48], a privacy-preserving public auditing mechanism for large scale data storage (such as cloud computing systems) has been proposed.
+The public key-based mechanism is used to enable third-party auditing (TPA), so users can safely allow a third party to analyze their data without breaching the security settings or compromising the data privacy.

-For most Big Data applications, privacy concerns focuse on excluding the third party (such as data miners) from directly accessing the original data.
+For most Big Data applications, privacy concerns focus on excluding the third party (such as data miners) from directly accessing the original data.
 Common solutions are to rely on some privacy-preserving approaches or encryption mechanisms to protect the data.
-A recent effort by Lorch et al (2013) indicates that users' "data access patterns" can also have severe data privacy concerns and lead to disclosures of geographically co-located users or users with common interests (e.g., two users searching for the same map locations are likely to be geographically co-located).
-In their system, namely Shround, it hides data access patterns from the servers by using virtual disks.
-As a result, it can support a variety of

-Big Data applications, such as microblog search and social network queries, without compromising the user privacy.
+A recent effort by Lorch et al. [32] indicates that users' "data access patterns" can also have severe data privacy issues and lead to disclosures of geographically co-located users or users with common interests (e.g., two users searching for the same map locations are likely to be geographically colocated).
+In their system, namely Shround, users' data access patterns from the servers are hidden by using virtual disks.
+As a result, it can support a variety of Big Data applications, such as microblog search and social network queries, without compromising the user privacy.